-It is management's opinion, based on the Corporation's current liquidity position, that the Corporation will have sufficient assets or be able to raise same to discharge its liabilities as they become due, to sustain its capital expenditures, to fund its 2013 exploration and evaluation program and to meet its administrative and overhead requirements.
+It is management's opinion, based on the Corporation's current liquidity position, that the Corporation will have sufficient assets to discharge its liabilities as they become due, to advance the Golden Meadows project through 2014 and to meet its administrative and overhead requirements.
 However, no assurance can be given that these efforts will prove to be successful.

-During the year ended December 31, 2012, the Corporation generated capital resources of \$38.1 million through the Private Placement financing, and on exercise of stock options and warrants.
+During the year ended December 31, 2013, the Corporation generated capital resources of \$23.7 million through the Private Placement financing and sale of royalty interest.